intro2r/intro2r/unit4/labs.md

 ### 2. Perform a simple linear regression with one predictor and housing value as your response variable (your y).

   a.
 Plot this relationship, and be sure to add your regression line to the plot.
+Add axis labels.

   b.
 How well does your model fit?
 Plot the residuals against the fitted values, and identify any possible issues if they exist.